shuyulou/C2RS/README.md

-## C^2RS: Multimodal Knowledge Graph Completion with Cross-Modal Consistency and Relation Semantics
+## C2RS: Multimodal Knowledge Graph Completion with Cross-Modal Consistency and Relation Semantics

-This is the repository of RS2C: Multimodal Knowledge Graph Completion with Relation Semantics and Cross-modal Consistency
+This is the repository of C<sup>2RS: Multimodal Knowledge Graph Completion with Cross-Modal Consistency and Relation Semantics

 ![image](C2RS.png)